Dropshipping can be tricky to get right and be profitable, avoid these common mistakes:

 Do not get impatient and only add a few products to your store before running ads.

 Too few items in your store will make your store look illegitimate and you will create mistrust between you and your potential customers as it makes your store look half-finished.
 Make sure you add lots of products before running ads/tests.
+You may also find a surprise bestseller by having more products available!

 9 – Have Either a Credit Card Or Money Set Aside to Purchase Items Customers Buy